Cannabis in Nevada

-Cannabis in Nevada became legal for recreational use on January 1, 2017, following the passage of Question 2 on the 2016 ballot.
+Cannabis in Nevada became legal for recreational use on January 1, 2017, following the passage of Question 2 on the 2016 ballot with 54% of the vote.
 The first licensed sales of recreational cannabis began on July 1, 2017.

 Medical use was legalized after a pair of ballot measures passed in 1998 and 2000.
 Legislation to allow for licensed sales was approved separately in 2013.
 The first medical cannabis dispensary opened on July 31, 2015.

 Prohibition (1923)

 Nevada first banned cannabis in 1923, during a nationwide trend of states limiting the drug between 1911 and 1933.

 Reforms

 Nevada Medical Marijuana Act (1998, 2000)

 A ballot measure to legalize cannabis for medical use, the Nevada Medical Marijuana Act, passed with 59% of the vote in 1998.
 It passed for a second time in 2000 with 65% of the vote.
 The initiative was required to pass in two consecutive elections because it sought to amend the state constitution.

 Medical use was officially legalized with the June 2001 passage of Assembly Bill 453, which took effect on October 1.